dotnet/android/Documentation/workflow/HowToAddNewApiLevel.md

 - Add required metadata fixes in `/src/Mono.Android/metadata` until `Mono.Android.csproj` builds
   - Check that new package/namespaces are properly cased

+### New AndroidManifest.xml Elements

+- See `build-tools/manifest-attribute-codegen/README.md` for instructions on surfacing any new elements or attributes added to `AndroidManifest.xml`.

 ### ApiCompat

 There may be ApiCompat issues that need to be examined.
 Either fix the assembly with metadata or allow